-the Rakshas coloured his face on high days and holidays, and the cat had charge of the antimony with which he blackened his eyelids.
-Before the Princess had been long by the tank, the little cat spied her out, and running to her said, "Oh, sister, sister, I am so hungry, pray give me some of your dinner."
-The Princess answered, "I have very little rice left; when it is all gone I shall starve.
-If I give you some, what have you to give me in exchange?"
-The cat said, "I have charge of the antimony with which my Rakshas blackens his eyelids, I will give you some of it;" and running to the house she fetched a nice little pot full of antimony, which she gave to the Princess in exchange for the rice.
-When the little dog saw this, he also ran down to the tank, and said, "Lady, Lady, give me some rice, I pray you; for I, too, am very hungry."
-But she answered, "I have very little rice left, and when it is all gone I shall starve.
-If I give you some of my dinner, what will you give me in exchange?"
-The dog said, "I have charge of my Rakshas' saffron, with which he colours his face.
-I will give you some of it."
+The dog's duty was to take care of the saffron with which the Rakshas coloured his face on high days and holidays, and the cat had charge of the antimony with which he blackened his eyelids.
+Before the Princess had been long by the tank, the little cat spied her out, and running to her said, 'O sister, sister, I am so hungry, pray give me some of your dinner.'
+The Princess answered, 'I have very little rice left; when it is all gone I shall starve.
+If I give you some, what have you to give me in exchange?'
+The cat said, 'I have charge of the antimony with which my Rakshas blackens his eyelids, I will give you some of it;' and running to the house she fetched a nice little pot full of antimony, which she gave to the Princess in exchange for the rice.
+When the little dog saw this, he also ran down to the tank, and said, 'Lady, Lady, give me some rice, I pray you; for I, too, am very hungry.'
+But she answered, 'I have very little rice left, and when it is all gone I shall starve.
+If I give you some of my dinner, what will you give me in exchange?'
+The dog said, 'I have charge of my Rakshas' saffron, with which he colours his face.
+I will give you some of it.
 So he ran to the house and fetched a quantity of saffron and gave it to the Princess, and she gave him also some of the rice.
-Then, tying the antimony and saffron up in her saree,\ she said good-bye to the dog and cat and went on her way.
+Then, tying the antimony and saffron up in her saree, she said good-bye to the dog and cat and went on her way.